Prenups in Texas

 You Need an Experienced Family Lawyer

 While the open-ended framework of prenuptial agreements in Texas allows for a variety of possibilities, a poorly drafted prenup can actually make a divorce more complicated than if a prenup never existed.
-Consider that all of the following scenarios have led to courts not upholding prenups in Austin:
+Consider that all of the following scenarios have led to courts not upholding prenups in Texas:

 - It can be shown one party didn't understand the terms of the prenup